xxuejie/sohm.lua/README.md

 Now you can grab sohm.lua code at <https://github.com/xxuejie/sohm.lua>.
 Suppose the code is stored at /foo/bar/sohm, you need to make sure Lua package path contains `/foo/bar/sohm/?.lua` in order to make sohm work.

-One tip I'm personally now using, is that you can group your Lua libraries in the following path:
+One tip I'm personally now using, is that you can group your Lua libraries in the following path(my recommended way is to use git submodules):

 ```
 /foo/bar/libs/sohm
 /foo/bar/libs/redic
+/foo/bar/libs/MessagePack
 ```

-All you need to do then, is to add `/foo/bar/libs/?.lua;/foo/bar/libs/?/?.lua` to the package path, and everything will be working just fine.
+All you need to do then, is to add `/foo/bar/libs/?.lua;/foo/bar/libs/?/?.lua;/foo/bar/libs/?/src/?.lua` to the package path, and everything will be working just fine.

+Notice `/foo/bar/libs/?/src/?.lua` is for dealing with the folder structure of [lua-MessagePack](https://github.com/fperrad/lua-MessagePack/).
+If you clone it to `/foo/bar/libs/MessagePack`, the lua file to require will be at `/foo/bar/libs/MessagePack/src/MessagePack.lua`, which is perfectly covered by `/foo/bar/libs/?/src/?.lua`.

 # Connection to Redis